Lastyyy/Minesweeper/README.md

 ## Setup

-To run the game, simply install it with the [executable file](Minesweeper.exe)
+To run the game, simply install it with the [executable file.](Minesweeper.exe)

+You will find Minesweeper.exe in Minesweeper folder.

 ## Game